-ROUTE/ VEIN General Anesthesia Tissue damage Repeat bleeds Volume Species Marginal ear no low yes ++ rabbit Cephalic no low yes ++ rabbit Saphenous/lateral tarsal no low yes ++ mouse/rat/rabbit Lateral tail no low yes + mouse/rat Facial vein/artery (Mandibular) no low yes The second control of Mouse Anterior Vena Cava No (small) Yes Low/moderate no ++++ Pig
+ROUTE/ VEIN General Anesthesia Tissue damage Repeat bleeds Volume Species Marginal ear no low yes ++ rabbit Cephalic no low yes ++ rabbit Saphenous/lateral tarsal no low yes ++ mouse/rat/rabbit Lateral tail no low yes + mouse/rat Facial vein/artery (Mandibular) no low yes +++ mouse

 - 4.4 Recommendations on Blood Withdrawal and Recovery Periods - 4.4.1 Volume collected must be reduced if the animal is weak, ill, old, fat or anemic. - 4.4.2 Removal of 10% of the circulating blood volume will initiate homeostatic cholinergic mechanisms.
 If 15-20% of the volume is removed, cardiac output and blood pressure will be reduced.
 Removal of 30-40% of the volume can induce hemorrhagic shock and 40% loss can cause 50% mortality in rats. - 4.4.3 Smaller volumes removed at too frequent intervals will cause anemia.
-It is recommended to replace collected blood volume by 2 times the volume of blood
+It is recommended to replace collected blood volume by 2 times the volume of blood collected with isotonic fluids (i.e., fluids with same tonicity as blood, such as 0.9% saline, 5% dextrose or Lactate Ringer solution)

-- collected with isotonic fluids (i.e., fluids with same tonicity as blood, such as 0.9% saline, 5% dextrose or Lactate Ringer solution) - 4.4.4 Do not puncture a site presenting inflammation or a hematoma and limit the number of punctures to four punctures per day with no more than two punctures per site.
+4.4.4 Do not puncture a site presenting inflammation or a hematoma and limit the number of punctures to four punctures per day with no more than two punctures per site.
 Whenever possible, use a catheter for multiple sampling.